AruniRC/resnet-face-pytorch/README.md

 Each time the training script is run, a new output folder with a timestamp is created by default under `./logs` -- `logs/MODEL-CFG-TIMESTAMP/`.
 Under an experiment's log folder the settings for each experiment can be viewed in `config.yml`; metrics such as the training and validation losses are updated in `log.csv`.

+**Plotting logs:** The log-file plotting utility function can be called from the command line as shown in the snippet below.
+The output figures are saved under the logs folder in the output location of that experiment.

+    LOG_FILE=umd-face/logs/MODEL-resnet_umdfaces_CFG-002_TIME-20180109-133051/log.csv

+    python -c "from utils import plot_log_csv; plot_log_csv('$LOG_FILE')"